ausdigital/ausdigital-idp/docs/index.md

  * Editor: Chris Gough
  * Contributors: Steve Capell

 This document describes a federated model for providing identity assurance for secure business messaging.
-The initial development is focussed on supporting digital procure-to-pay protocols (in particular the Australian e-Invoicng Framework), however the design is intended to be more generic than that.
+The initial development is focussed on supporting digital procure-to-pay protocols (in particular the Australian e-Invoicing Framework), however the design is intended to be more generic than that.

 This specification is based on the widely used [OpenID Connect](https://en.wikipedia.org/wiki/OpenID_Connect) standard (OIDC) for authentication and authorisation.
 The specification uses the defined extension mechanism in OIDC to provide a standardised set of scopes, claims, and identity assurance levels.